graphhopper/directions-api/FAQ.md

 Yes, we host custom and recent versions, be it GraphHopper or jsprit.
 This way you'll be able to use our Route Optimization API and the
 Matrix API with your custom GraphHopper or jsprit version including custom vehicles, speed profiles, constraints etc.

+## Can I model a specific vehicle routing problem with your API and if yes, how?

+You can get yourself easily familiar with our Route Optimization API using the documentation.
+But of course we provide every customer support and help to get there vehicle routing problems modeled and solved.